Ways to Address Food Insecurity in our Area:

 We’re on a roll!
 CLiA Bake Out

 - Bake homemade bread or rolls for St. John’s Sunday Take & Eat and other meal programs in the region.
 Invite your friends.
 CLiA provides equipment and ingredients with enough for all who are participating to taste-test the results!

 - Bake something sweet for shut-ins.
 Come in from the cold or take a study break and bake a batch of cookies for the elderly and lonely.
 Again, CLIA provides the equipment and the ingredients with enough for taste-testing.

 - When?
 Anytime!
 Contact Tracy Finnegan to schedule a time to bake for others.
-Baking kits available to borrow anytime at CLiA!
-Advance notice needed if you need us to pick up the ingredients.
+Baking kits are available to borrow anytime at CLiA!
+Advance notice is needed if you need us to pick up the ingredients.

 Berkshire Food Project (BFP), North Adams

 - Serving lunch daily from noon – 1:00pm.
-Volunteers needed daily, anytime between 11:00am – 2:00pm to help prep food, serve meals, sit and talk with clients or help with clean-up.
+Volunteers are needed daily, anytime between 11:00am – 2:00pm to help prep food, serve meals, sit and talk with clients or help with clean-up.
 Contact BFP Director (413-664-7378) or CLiA Assistant Director, Tracy Finnegan for more information.

 Williamstown Food Pantry @ St. Patrick’s Catholic Church